 Contracting a sexually transmitted infection (STI), also commonly known as a sexually transmitted disease or STD, from assailants is typically a significant concern of sexual assault patients.
 Because of this concern, it should be addressed as part of the medical forensic exam.
-Mechanisms should be in place in any setting where these patients are examined for STIs to ensure continuity of care (including timely review of test results) and monitor compliance with and adverse reactions to any therapeutic or prophylactic regimens.257
+Mechanisms should be in place in any setting where these patients are examined for STIs to ensure continuity of care (including timely review of test results) and monitor compliance with and adverse reactions to any therapeutic or prophylactic regimens.263

-Offer patients information.
-Include information about the risks of STIs, symptoms and the need for immediate examination if symptoms occur, testing and treatment options (and the need for abstinence from sexual intercourse until treatment is completed), followup care, and referrals as needed.258 Referrals should include free and low-cost testing, counseling, and treatment offered in various sections of the community.
-Patients should be aware of the scope of confidentiality related to information in their medical records related to STIs.259 The level of detail needed when providing this information verbally varies (e.g., some patients may be aware of risks and want treatment, while others may not be as knowledgeable of risks or their options).
+Offer patients information in a language they understand.
+Include information about the risks of STIs, symptoms and the need for immediate examination if symptoms occur, testing and treatment options (and the need for abstinence from sexual intercourse until treatment is completed), follow-up care, and referrals as needed.264 Referrals should include free and low-cost testing, counseling, and treatment offered in various sections of the community.
+Patients should be aware of the scope of confidentiality related to information in their medical records related to STIs.265 The level of detail needed when providing this information verbally varies (e.g., some patients may be aware of risks and want treatment, while others may not be as knowledgeable of risks or their options).

-The need for testing for STIs should be considered on a case-by-case basis by examiners and patients.
+Consider the need for STI testing on an individual basis.
 Testing at the time of the initial exam does not typically have forensic value if patients are sexually active and an STI could have been acquired prior to the assault.
 Also, despite rape shield laws, there may be a concern that positive test results could be used against patients (e.g., to suggest sexual promiscuity).
 There may, however, be situations in which testing has legal purposes, as in cases where the threat of transmission or actual transmission of an STI was an element of the crime.
 Or, for nonsexually active patients, a baseline negative test followed by an STI could be used as evidence, if the suspect also had an STI.